 For more details on what’s planned for each snapd release, see the snapd roadmap.

-The current stable version of Snapcraft is 4.3.
+The current stable version of Snapcraft is 4.4 (see below for details).

 The Snapcraft team recently announced the release of Snapcraft 4.0, a major update to the tool that most of us use to build snaps.